CRJ 201 Investigation and Report Writing

 Upon completion of this course, the student will:

-1. Differentiate the basic steps of report writing in various criminal justice settings.
+1. Apply the basic steps of report writing in various criminal justice settings.

-2. Demonstrate proper spelling, grammar and word choice in report writing.
+2. Apply appropriate spelling, grammar, and word choice in criminal justice reports.

 2. Compose chronologically-structured narratives.